The 13 Best Small Business Grants For Felons Who Want To Start A Small Business

 Other Small Business Funding Options For Felons

 In addition to grants, there are other small business funding options available.
-While these funds will typically have to be repaid over time, these funding options offer financial opportunities to launch a small business, even for applicants with a criminal background.
+While these funds will typically have to be repaid over time, these options open up financial opportunities to launch a small business, even for applicants with a criminal background.

 Can A Felon (Or Former Felon) Get A Small Business Loan?